pharo-spec/smalltodo-example/SmallTODO-Tutorial-1.md

 To be able to open the application we define an helper method in `TODOApplication`.

 ```
+TODOApplication >> run
+	"self new run"

+	(self new: TODOListPresenter) openWithSpec
 ```

 Now we can open our task list manager as follows: